Ecommerce Conversion Rates Statistics You Need to See

 why mobile devices have lower conversion rates

-E-commerce Conversion Rates by Country
+E-commerce Conversion Rate Statistics by Country

 Formulating a country-specific KPI can prove insightful when segmenting your customer base to assess e-commerce conversion rate benchmarks.